Iam-7hills/backstage/README.md

 <br>
 <br>

+## Verify the downloaded code if working or not
 ### Create your own backstage application and verify
 1. cd to directory where you have app-config.yaml, package.json
 ```